rahul-karanth/Music-Gallery-Database/README.md

 # Music-Gallery-Database
-It is DBMS using only PHP
+It is DBMS project created using  PHP only